Coronavirus pandemic breeds Washington lobbying boom

 Other lobbyists have even been retained for the primary purpose of explaining provisions of the relief legislation.

-Companies that supply temporary and contract employees asked more than 1,000 questions about the $2.2 trillion coronavirus bailout during a 90-minute online meeting held last week by the American Staffing Association, an organization that represents the industry.
+Companies that supply temporary and contract employees asked more than 1,000 questions about the $2.2 trillion coronavirus bailout during a 90-minute online meeting held last week by the American Staffing Association.

 “And none of those questions were anything but ‘Can you tell me what this section of the bill means?’” said Jack Kingston, a former Republican congressman from Georgia who registered last month to lobby for the association.
-“This was not a town meeting complaint session.
-This was a webinar on ‘Here’s the bill, here’s how it works, what are your questions.’
-1,100.
-In an hour and a half.”

-Kingston, who joined the law and lobbying heavyweight Squire Patton Boggs in 2015 after 22 years in Congress, said the American Staffing Association “hired us defensively.”
-The association has nearly 1,400 members that include industry giants Kelly Services, Manpower and Randstad.
+Kingston, who joined the law firm Squire Patton Boggs in 2015 after 22 years in Congress, said the association, whose 1,400 members include Kelly Services and Manpower, “hired us defensively.”

-One thorny issue that came up during Wednesday’s webinar stemmed from a prohibition in the stimulus package against outsourcing, Kingston said.
-Businesses with 500 to 10,000 employees that receive loans have to certify that for the term of the loan and two years after repayment they won’t outsource their workers.
+One issue that arose during the webinar stemmed from a prohibition in the legislation against outsourcing, Kingston said.
+Businesses with 500 to 10,000 employees that receive loans have to certify that for the term of the loan and two years after repayment they won’t outsource workers.
 Staffing companies are adamant the ban not be construed to apply to a company’s use of temporary help.

-“We just want to make sure that they’re heard by Congress and they’re not inadvertently penalized, inadvertently left out, as we rush through rules and legislation to try and address the crisis,” Kingston said.
+“We just want to make sure that they’re heard by Congress. … as we rush through rules and legislation to try and address the crisis,” Kingston said.